woodyk/optimus/README.md

 ./optimus.pl -i eth0 -c 1000 --server 192.168.0.10:9200 --bytes 1024 --l7
 ```

 If you wish to collect samples continuously modify the script run.sh and add the necessary command line switches to the script.
-The execute.
+Then execute.
 ```
 ./run.sh &
 ```